To get your "How to Overcome Shyness: Mega guide",

 To overcome social awkwardness:

-If that’s the case, it’s going to be hard to make progress.
-I used to be the same though.
+I used to be the same way.
 I hated being around people, and would always find reasons why “people suck”.

 Download this post as a PDF which you can take anywhere.